AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 11d62222-df34-472d-93d7-f0d53eb95c9b
 ---
-# Google Sheets modules
+# [!DNL Google Sheets] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Google, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Google Sheets], as well as connect it to multiple third-party applications and services.

-For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your [!DNL Google Sheets] account to [!DNL Workfront Fusion], see [Create a connection to [!DNL Adobe Workfront Fusion] - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## Access requirements